cclinus/AV-Fuzzer/carla_sim/visuals/turn_into/README.md

 ## Graphics
 - turn_before: The ego vehicle (EV) begins to make a left turn into a lane of traffic
 - turn_crash: The EV has entered a crash with the target vehicle (TV)

+## Scenarios
+- scenario_1:
+    - Map: Town01
+    - Description: The ego runs a red light and gets hit by an NPC
+    - Fault: ego
+    - ACC_CONFIG
+        - ego: 414
+        - NPC: 415
+- scenario_2:
+    - Map: Town02
+    - Description: The ego fails to yield during a right turn and hits an NPC
+    - Fault: ego
+    - ACC_CONFIG
+        - ego: 412
+        - NPC: 413
+- scenario_3:
+    - Map: Town03
+    - Description: The ego fails to yield during a left turn and gets hit by an NPC
+    - Fault: ego
+    - ACC_CONFIG
+        - ego: 414
+        - NPC: 415

+## Simulated

+Images of a rear end crash simulated in CARLA, spawned from scenarios/scenario_2.yaml.

+- collision_angle: An angled view of the crash
+- collision_bird: A bird's-eye view of the crash, mirroring what is seen in the graphics directory
+- collision_high: A higher-up view of the crash, similar to what is seen when using the AV-Fuzzer tool (albeit more zoomed in)